Southern Pacific

 According to (sources) Don Ross: S6 1206, Class AS409-1, was built by ALCo in May 1955, #80929, as SP 1039, Class DS-9.
 It was renumbered 1206, Class AS409-1, in 1966.
 It was sold to City of Grand Island, Platte Generating Station 1 and sold as AGP Grain Cooperative 1.
 [Source]

-1206 in Port Chicago with my dad
+- 1206 in Port Chicago with my dad

-My dad, Southern Pacific Western Division Engineer Lloyd D. Sloan, poses at the throttle of SP Alco S6 1206 at Port Chicago, CA an unknown date in August, 1972.
+- My dad, Southern Pacific Western Division Engineer Lloyd D. Sloan, poses at the throttle of SP Alco S6 1206 at Port Chicago, CA an unknown date in August, 1972.
 I was 16 when I took this photo on Wards Film.
 It had color shifted terribly and I thought the image was lost.
 Thank You Photoshop!

-May 17, 2014 this was posted to Altamont Press.
+May 17, 2014 this was posted to Altamont Press.- Photo of 1206

-1206 night shot at Ozol
+- 1206 night shot at Ozol

-SP Alco S6 1206 and SW1500 2632 are sitting outside the yard office at the SP Ozol Yard in Martienez, CA on the night of January 3, 1973.
+- SP Alco S6 1206 and SW1500 2632 are sitting outside the yard office at the SP Ozol Yard in Martienez, CA on the night of January 3, 1973.

-May 17, 2014 this was posted to Altamont Press.
+May 17, 2014 this was posted to Altamont Press.- Night photo of 1206

-SP 1210 Alco S6, SP Class AS409-1
+SP 1210 ALCo S6, SP Class AS409-1

-Reportedly (sources) S6 SP 1210 was built by ALCo in June 1955 as SP 1043, SP Class DS-9, construction number 81293, order number S-3242.
+SP 1210 is an ALCo S6, SP Class AS409-1.
+Reportedly: it was built by ALCo in 1955 as SP 1043, SP Class DS-9, builder's number 81293.
 It became SP 1210, SP Class AS409-1 in the 1965 renumbering.
-It was retired Jan.
-1980 and became National Metal ans Steel 518 in LA Harbor.
+It was retired in 1980 and became National Metal and Steel 518 in LA Harbor.
 In 1986 it went to Foster Farms.

-SP 1210 Street Running
+- SP 1210 Street Running

 SP 1211 Alco S6, SP Class AS409-1